-(2) WAIVER OF MANDATORY LINKAGE.-193-2

-(3) Special rule for 1996.-

-(A) EFFECTIVE PERIOD.-This paragraph shall apply only to the 1996 crop year.

-(B) AVAILABILITY.-During a period of not less than 2 weeks, but not more than 4 weeks, beginning on the date of enactment of this title, the Secretary shall provide producers with an opportunity to obtain catastrophic risk protection insurance under section 508(b) of the Federal Crop Insurance Act (7 U.S.C.
+- (a) Catastrophic Risk Protection.- - (1) SINGLE DELIVERY.-22 - (2) WAIVER OF MANDATORY LINKAGE.-23 - (3) Special rule for 1996.- - (A) Effective Period.-This paragraph shall apply only to the 1996 crop year. - (B) AVAILABILITY.-During a period of not less than 2 weeks, but not more than 4 weeks, beginning on the date of enactment of this title, the Secretary shall provide producers with an opportunity to obtain catastrophic risk protection insurance under section 508(b) of the Federal Crop Insurance Act (7 U.S.C.
 1508(b)) for a spring-planted crop, and limited additional coverage for malting barley under the Malting Barley Price and Quality Endorsement.
-The Federal Crop Insurance Corporation may attach such limitations and restrictions on obtaining insurance during this period as the Corporation considers necessary to maintain the actuarial soundness of the crop insurance program.

-(C) ATTACHMENT.-Insurance coverage under any policy obtained under this paragraph during the extended sales period shall not attach until 10 days after the application.

-(D) CANCELLATION.-During the extended period, a producer may cancel a catastrophic risk protection policy if-

-(i) the policy is a continuation of a policy that was obtained for a previous crop year; and
+The Federal Crop Insurance Corporation may attach such limitations and restrictions on obtaining insurance during this period as the Corporation considers necessary to maintain the actuarial soundness of the crop insurance program. - (C) ATTACHMENT.-Insurance coverage under any policy obtained under this paragraph during the extended sales period shall not attach until 10 days after the application. - (D) CANCELLATION.-During the extended period, a producer may cancel a catastrophic risk protection policy - (i) the policy is a continuation of a policy that was obtained for a previous crop year; and